pittcsc/pittcswiki/src/guides/zero-to-offer/mindset.md

 While you are studying and tirelessly preparing, you might think that a job at XXX is all you would ever need to be happy, but it probably won't!
 You might say, if getting a job offer and making a lot of money is not going to make me really happy what is the point of this?
 Well, that is a tough question.
 If you happen to enjoy your job a lot, work with people you like, and do projects that actively engage your passions, then your job will very likely improve your quality of life!
 It is hard to find the perfect job for you, but landing your first “top” offer will make the future job search much easier.

 Well-being is complicated.
-If you are still interested, we recommend [this free course](https://www.coursera.org/learn/the-science-of-well-being/home/welcome).
+If you interested, we recommend [this free course](https://www.coursera.org/learn/the-science-of-well-being/home/welcome) about the science behind well being.

-## Can CS Students from Elite Colleges Land Offers?
+## But, I don't go to an elite college :(

 While it might be true that top schools attract more companies to their career fairs, this does not mean that students from other schools cannot get internships. **You can get a great job no matter what school you go to.**